nehakalra54/acrolinx-sidebar-demo-osx/README.md

 #Acrolinx OS X Sidebar Demo
+Demo code for an integration of the Acrolinx sidebar for a Mac OS X Application.

 ##Acrolinx Plugin Framework

 Acrolinx for Mac application can be used to check content of document open in an editor like Microsoft Word for Mac.
 For Acrolinx to be able to check it requires an Acrolinx Plugin written for particular target application.

 `AcrolinxPlugin.framework` helps develop Acrolinx plugin for different target applications.
+The framework is available with this sample code in folder `AcrolinxPluginSDKForMac`

 ##Sample - Acrolinx Plugin for TextEdit